L’emergenza sanitaria in corso e la conseguente adozione delle misure per il distanziamento sociale,...

 - As soon as the student registers to the TOLC area on the cisiaonline.it portal through the provided form they will receive at the email address entered during registration the login credentials, username and password, for their personal area on the CISIA portal;

 - The student, using username and password provided by CISIA, enters the TOLC personal area to select the type of TOLC in which they want to enrol, the payment method, the university centre and the date in which to take the TOLC.
-When booking it is mandatory to state the type and number of the identity document through which the student will be identified on entering the test room to take the test;

 - The student proceeds to the payment for the enrolment through credit card or a MAV bank payment slip.